 - a) Physical, social, and mental well-being are the necessary components of public health, including opportunities for physical activity.
 Objectives are to: - i.
 Ensure that public health considerations are a crucial part of decision-making and are fully integrated with requirements for equitable access to healthy food, clean air and water, safe environments and opportunities for physical activity; - ii.
-Commit to an enhanced level of community engagement, where equity, inclusion, information and participation are identified as key building blocks in accountable and transparent decision-making; - iii.
-Be well-connected through a comprehensive transit system enabling the City to provide all communities with equal access to recreation and leisure amenities, including for sports, arts and cultural activities; and
+Commit to an enhanced level of community engagement, where equity, inclusion, information and participation are identified as key building blocks in accountable and transparent decision-making;

-- iv.
-Enhance the active transportation network, designing communities around pedestrian activity with a substantial number of destinations, including parks, cultural and community facilities, shopping, and restaurant opportunities within walking distance to promote walking and cycling to encourage daily physical activity. - b) A fundamental element of a healthy community within WESTON 7 is the inclusion of active transportation walking, cycling, using a wheelchair, scooters, inline skating, or skateboarding.
-As such, this Plan includes an active transportation system which is highly integrated and connected throughout the community and to transportation systems that serve the broader region.
-This Plan requires that all development contribute to the creation of a walkable and connected community with multiple destinations within walking distance of all residents. - c) Active transportation linkages throughout WESTON 7 shall be identified, created and enhanced in tandem with the Pedestrian Realm Network to foster pedestrian and cycling activity, and include: - Sidewalks, cycling facilities and multi-use paths will connect to the street network and to the Pedestrian Realm Network and community facilities and will ensure that corridors between key destinations; and - ii.
-Key active transportation routes will include streetscaping elements that promote pedestrian and cyclist comfort and safety, are designed to enhance accessibility for all residents, and will comply with the Accessibility for Ontarians with Disabilities Act.
+- iii.
+Be well-connected through a comprehensive transit system enabling the City to provide all communities with equal access to recreation and leisure amenities, including for sports, arts and cultural activities; and - iv.
+Enhance the Active Transportation Network, designing communities around pedestrian activity with a substantial number of destinations, including parks, cultural and public service facilities, shopping, and restaurant opportunities within walking distance to promote walking and cycling to encourage daily physical activity. - b) A fundamental element of a healthy community within WESTON 7 is the inclusion of Active Transportation - walking, cycling, using a wheelchair, scooters, inline skating, or skateboarding.
+As such, this Plan includes an Active Transportation Network which is highly integrated and connected throughout the community and to transportation systems that serve the broader region.
+This Plan requires that all development contribute to the creation of a walkable and connected community with multiple destinations within walking distance of all residents. - c) Active Transportation linkages throughout WESTON 7 shall be identified, created and enhanced in tandem with the Pedestrian Realm Network to foster pedestrian and cycling activity, and include: - i.
+Sidewalks, cycling facilities, multi-use paths and public service facilities will connect to the street network and to the Pedestrian Realm Network and public service facilities and will ensure that there are corridors between key destinations; and - ii.
+Key Active Transportation routes will include streetscaping elements that promote pedestrian and cyclist comfort and safety, are designed to enhance accessibility for all residents, and will comply with the Accessibility for Ontarians with Disabilities Act.